amoskirui5/superannotate/README.md

 * Ellipse
 * Cuboid

-:bulb: Use the ruler as a guide while annotating, and zoom in on the object for better annotation results.
+:information_source: Use the ruler as a guide while annotating, and zoom in on the object for better annotation results.

-:bulb: SuperAnnotate automatically saves your progress.
+:information_source: SuperAnnotate automatically saves your progress.
 ### Adjust annotation
 Press **Esc** to delete the last point you added to your polygon and polyline.
 ### Delete annotation